BA in Child Study and Human Development

 Program Requirements and Policies

-- If a student wishes to count a course not listed on our website toward a concentration, they may petition the Undergraduate Programs Committee (UPC), via e-mail, to have the course count toward that concentration.
+- If a student wishes to count a course not listed on our website toward a concentration, they may petition the Undergraduate Programs Committee (UPC), via e-mail, to julie.dobrow@tufts.edu

-- ASL 3 will be offered just once a year in the spring semester.
+- ASL 3 will be offered every semester in the Fall and Spring.
 Students planning to use ASL for the language distribution requirements are asked to plan accordingly.
+Students with questions about ASL courses should contact their academic advisor.

 Course Requirements